-(Why Gantt Charts Don't Work)
+Alias: Why Gantt Charts Don't Work

 ✥ ✥ ✥

-There is only one time that Scrum demands an attitude of firm commitment to a specific objective: when the Developers forecast to deliver the Sprint Goal by the end of the current Sprint.
+There is only one time that Scrum demands an attitude of firm commitment to a specific objective: when the Development Team forecasts to deliver the Sprint Goal by the end of the current Sprint.
 And sound Scrum Teams, on the average, meet their forecasts for delivering the Sprint Backlog.
 The Team plans in advance to create forecasts for the next two or three Sprints, but only the current Sprint is a unit of planned achievement.
 Of course, even this plan can miss the mark due to emergent requirements, but a well-run Scrum Team delivers regularly enough on its forecast that it can be depended upon to support the business.

 Optimally ordering the Sprint Backlog in advance is a challenge.
 If there are five PBIs and each has nine SBIs, then there are 45 factorial possible orderings (about 2 x 1056)!
-In addition to those original SBIs, emergent requirements add new ones as the Sprint progresses (or, in some cases, cause some SBIs to be removed.)
+In addition to those original SBIs, emergent requirements cause the team to add new ones as the Sprint progresses (or, in some cases, to remove some).
 Some orderings enable really fast development while others are really slow, and that ordering changes every day.
 It’s the essence of Scrum for the team to figure out what the fastest ordering is.
-Jeff Sutherland observes, “That’s what the Daily Scrum is for.”
+That’s what the Daily Scrum is for.

 ✥ ✥ ✥

-Ikujira Nonaka and Hirotaka Takeuchi.
+Ikujiro Nonaka and Hirotaka Takeuchi.
 The Knowledge-Creating Company: How Japanese Companies Create the Dynamics of Innovation.
 Oxford, UK: Oxford University Press, 1995, p.
 85.

 Jeff Sutherland.
 The Scrum Handbook.
-Somerville, MA: STI Press, July 2010, p.
-22.
+Somerville, MA: STI Press, July 2010, pp. 23-4.